Beer health benefit by Ray Sahelian, M.D.

 see new beer or hops extracts coming out promoted for various health

-Benefit of Beer
+Benefit of Beer for health

 Beer contains nutrients and other properties that encourage good health.